cotonne/cotonne.github.io/_posts/2018-06-07-crafting-secure-software.md

 The style is close to defensive programming.
 The difference is that we look for corner and dangerous cases.
 Doing so, we tend to think also in a business way, asking about where is the limit.
 Here, we can ask: "Do you think 2 billion is a reasonable quantity?
 No?
 Can you define what is a normal quantity?
 Should we prevent or ask for special acknowledgment?".
 In this way, security helps us to find new business scenarios.

-However, this is not perfect.
+But, this is not perfect.
 Looking at the previous piece of code, we can spot a lot of duplication (test of a positive quantity).
 Moreover, we have to be sure that the logic is respected in every part of our software.
 Isn't there a way to do it?

 ### Crafting Quality Software brings Security

 #### The importance of testing

-In order to verify the rules, you can use two strong technics: Secure TDD and Property-based testing.
+To verify the rules, you can use two strong technics: Secure TDD and Property-based testing.

 Secure TDD means that you will define unit tests which will check that your system can't be used in an illegal way.
 For example, you need to verify that a password is strong enough.
 So, you will add tests for testing rules (one letter, one number, ...).
 You will also look for strange passwords that should not be accepted (with dangerous characters or exotic characters).
 When defining your test cases, you should also consider extreme/special values (like 0, 1, -1,  Integer.MAX_VALUE, ...).